The Witch and the Beast: Manga

 At New York Comic Con 2019, Kodansha USA announced they licensed the series for English publication.

-Volume list
+As the series is ongoing, the latest serialized chapters are simultaneously published with the Japanese release on Kodansha's K Manga platform.

+Volumes

 Anime

 In August 2022, it was announced that the series would be receiving an anime adaptation.
+It was later confirmed to be a television series produced by Yokohama Animation Laboratory and directed by Takayuki Hamana.
+Yūichirō Momose is writing the scripts, Hiroya Iijima handling the character designs, and Hanae Nakamura and Natsumi Tabuchi composing the music.
+The series aired from January 12 to April 5, 2024, on TBS, BS11 and other networks.
+The opening theme song is "Soumonka", performed by Sokoninaru, while the ending theme song is "Hikari no Trill", performed by Yoshino Nanjo.
+Crunchyroll streamed the series outside of Asia.
+Plus Media Networks Asia licensed the series in Southeast Asia.

+Episodes

 Reception

 As part of Anime News Network's Fall 2021 manga guide, Rebecca Silverman and Caitlin Moore reviewed the first volume for the website.
-They both praised the art and concept, while also being critical of how the concept of the series is executed.
+They both praised the art and concept, whilst also being critical of how the concept of the series is executed.
 Sarah from Anime UK News also praised the artwork, while criticizing the characters.
 Contrary to other critics, Che Gilson from Otaku USA praised the plot and setting in addition to the artwork.

 The series has over 500,000 copies in circulation.